The following are narrative examples from the InterNACHI Narrative Library:

 The brick exterior walls had cracking visible above window and door openings indicating a degree of structural failure.
 This condition should be repaired by a qualified masonry contractor before it becomes more serious.

-Trim overlaps siding (cementitious siding)
+Trim overlaps siding (lapped siding)

 Inadequate clearance: roof, 1"- no damage visible (composite siding)